-Rob Gronkowski Finally Gives Direct Answer About Possible Patriots Return
+NESN

 Tom Brady noted Monday he wasn’t going to lobby for Rob Gronkowski to return to the Patriots.
 But even if New England’s quarterback did try to recruit his former favorite target, it sounds like it would be a fool’s errand.

 Gronkowski has been fairly wishy-washy about the idea of staging an NFL comeback.
-The possibility looked more like a pipedream when he tearfully explained the pain football inflicted on him over the course of his nine-year career.
+The possibility looked more like a pipe dream when he tearfully explained the pain football inflicted on him over the course of his nine-year career.
 Conversely, Patriots fans’ hopes were kept alive as the future Hall of Fame tight end, on more than one occasion, noted the door remained open on a potential return to the playing field.

 Well, it sure sounds like the 30-year-old isn’t eager to strap the pads back on.
 When asked Tuesday to give a simple “yes” or “no” about possibly rejoining the Patriots, Gronkowski offered his most direct answer to date.